SCRT-HQ/VaporShell/docs/glossary/Add-VSS3BucketReplicationDestination.md

 ```

 ### -Bucket
-The Amazon Resource Name ARN of the bucket where you want Amazon S3 to store replicas of the object identified by the rule.
+The Amazon Resource Name ARN of the bucket where you want Amazon S3 to store the results.
-A replication configuration can replicate objects to only one destination bucket.
-If there are multiple rules in your replication configuration, all rules must specify the same destination bucket.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket-replicationconfiguration-rules-destination.html#cfn-s3-bucket-replicationconfiguration-rules-destination-bucket
 PrimitiveType: String